ChrisRM/material-theme-jetbrains/README.md

 - *Custom Tree Indent*: Increase or reduce indentation in the sidebar (min: 2, max: 8)
 - *Bold directories*: Set bold font weight for directories in the Project View
 - *Compact Status Bar*: Reduce the height of the status bar (this is the default height)
+- *Compact Table Cells*: Reduce the height of table headers and cells
 - *Custom Accent Color*: Set a custom color for accent color

 Component Settings: